-- Run/Stop Input: If configured, command a rising edge to the Run/Stop input (assuming the Run/Stop switch is in the RUN position).
-Set the Run/Stop to 1 for all of the subsequent options to be effective. - Refer to Run/Stop Input for more information. - EcoStruxure Machine Expert Online Menu: Select the Start command. - RUN command from Web Server - By an external call via Modbus request using the PLC_W.q_wPLCControl and PLC_W.q_uiOpenPLCControl system variables of the M241 PLCSystem library. - Login with online change option: An online change (partial download) initiated while the controller is in the RUNNING state returns the controller to the RUNNING state if successful. - Multiple Download Command: sets the controllers into the RUNNING state if the Start all applications after download or online change option is selected, irrespective of whether the targeted controllers were initially in the RUNNING, STOPPED, HALT, or EMPTY state. - The controller is restarted into the RUNNING state automatically under certain conditions.
+- Run/Stop switch goes from stop to run. - EcoStruxure Machine Expert Online Menu: Select the Start command. - RUN command from Web Server - By an external call via Modbus request using the PLC_W.q_wPLCControl and PLC_W.q_uiOpenPLCControl system variables of the M251 PLCSystem library (see Modicon M251 Logic Controller, System Functions and Variables, PLCSystem Library Guide). - Login with online change option: An online change (partial download) initiated while the controller is in the RUNNING state returns the controller to the RUNNING state if successful. - Multiple Download Command: sets the controllers into the RUNNING state if the Start all applications after download or online change option is selected, irrespective of whether the targeted controllers were initially in the RUNNING, STOPPED, HALT, or EMPTY state. - The controller is restarted into the RUNNING state automatically under certain conditions.

-Refer to Controller State Diagram (see page 55) for further details.
+Refer to Controller State Diagram (see page 47) for further details.